-For each child enrolling in the District for the first time in kindergarten or first grade, the parent or guardian must present a certificate, signed by a physician, verifying that the child has received a physical examination within the last 18 months.
+For each child enrolling in the District for the first time, including for kindergarten or first grade, the parent or guardian must present a certificate, signed by a physician, verifying that the child has received a physical examination within the last 18 months.
 If your child does not receive this exam, you must file a waiver with the school district stating the reasons you are unable to obtain such services.
 You may have your child immunized at the same time that the physical examination is conducted.
-[EC 49450; HSC 124085, 124100, 124105]
+[EC 49450, 49451; HSC 124085, 124100, 124105]

 These services may be available to you at no cost through the Child Health and Disability Prevention Program (CHDP).
-For information, you may contact:
+For information and locations, go to www.co.siskiyou.ca.us/publichealth/page/child-health-and-disability-prevention-chdp.